 David worked for the Church of England in Sheffield as a community worker for fifteen years.
 His housing experience began in the public sector when, as a Sheffield City councillor, he chaired the Housing Management Committee, which administered the city's extensive housing stock.
-After a massive mid-life crisis he retrained at the Bristol Old Vic Theatre School and has worked as a professional actor ever since.
-He is currently chairman of Youlgrave Community Land Trust which, in partnership with PDRHA, has built eight affordable houses for local need in the village.
+After a massive mid-life crisis he retrained at the Bristol Old Vic Theatre School and has worked as a professional actor ever since using his stage name David Frederickson.
+He is a member of Youlgrave Community Land Trust which, in partnership with PDRHA, has built eight affordable houses for local need in the village.

 Philip studied Economics and then qualified as an Accountant whilst employed in London.
 After working at a number of London Boroughs he moved to Derbyshire in 1982.
 He worked as the External Auditor of a range of local authorities, including Derbyshire and Staffordshire County Councils, Police Authorities, District Councils and health bodies.
 He served on the board of Aspire Housing (Newcastle under Lyme) for over ten years.
 Philip is also a member of the Derby City Council Standards Committee, and an independent person for the Peak District National Park.
 He watches local football, enjoys walking and watching Yorkshire cricket.

 Ian works as a Policy Planner for the Peak District National Park Authority (PDNPA).
 After qualifying, he first worked as a Minerals Enforcement Planner before moving into practical environmental work with the British Trust for Conservation Volunteers (BTCV).
 After 18 months voluntary work for BTCV and the National Trust in Leeds and West Cumbria he managed a community environmental project in Hull and a countrywide environmental project in Leicestershire (both for BTCV).
 Ian moved to the Peak District in 1997 and worked freelance as a drystone waller and general landscape contractor before joining the PDNPA as a Village Planner in 2001.
 Ian is married and lives in Bradwell.
-His interests include hiking, trail and half marathon running, cycling, trekking abroad, playing cricket, watching rugby union, theatre and live music, and learning to play the drums.
+His interests include hiking, running, cycling, trekking, cricket, theatre and live music, and learning to play the drums.